Oct. 21-25, 2019

 Are there wheelchairs or strollers available onsite?

-Wheelchairs and strollers can be checked out at the Information Desk in the Boettcher Memorial Center and are available on a first-come, first-served basis.
+Wheelchairs and strollers can be checked out at the Information Desk in the Boettcher Memorial Center.
+They are available on a first-come, first-served basis.
 No reservations are accepted.

 Will any areas of the Gardens be closed during Glow at the Gardens?

 The Boettcher Memorial Tropical Conservatory and Mordecai Children’s Garden will not be open during Glow at the Gardens.
-Certain areas of the Gardens may also be closed for guest safety.
+Certain areas of the Gardens will also be closed for guest safety.

 Are pets allowed at Glow at the Gardens?